 The second CD of this collection includes virtually all the 4-track and 8-track demos Second Language recorded between 1985 and 1987.
 It features the 1984-1986 five-piece lineup of Toni Zeto, Jerome Faulkner, Jarrett Lesko, Brian Bielski and myself while the demos of Say It and State Of Mind feature the four-piece lineup once Jerome left.

 Additionally, we've included an unreleased studio recording from the WrongSpeak sessions, Time Has Come, which was left off the original release owing to time considerations (CDs could only fit 74 minutes back then).
 Time Has Come is a separate song but some of its lyrics come from 1981 2L song Under The Flame (a remarkable four versions of which were recorded by the band between 1981 and 1986 – one of which features on Souvenirs [Revisited] and a third elsewhere on this album).
 The personnel on this track is the 1993-1995 lineup of the band: myself, Jarrett and Brian, along with guitarist Sam Graf, and keyboardist Katriina Huotari.

-Tracks 10-15 were eventually re-recorded in the studio by the band; the studio version feature on this and other 2L CDs.
+Tracks 13-18 were eventually re-recorded in the studio by the band; the studio versions can be found on this and other 2L CDs.

 This demo of Say It has a different, earlier lyric (by Toni Zeto and me) than the final studio version on CD 1 (for which I wrote new lyrics on the spot in the studio following some cajoling by producer Tony Berg).